 (a) Fair value is based on capitalisation rates which reflect vacancy rates, tenant profile, lease expiry, development potential and the underlying physical condition of the centre.
 The higher the capitalisation rate, the lower the fair value.
-Capitalisation rates used at 31 July 2014 for Coffs Central and Port Central Shopping Centres were based on externally prepared valuations by a registered valuer.
-The capitalisation rates used at 31 July 2014 for Kempsey Central and Moonee Beach have been determined by directors, and reflect current market conditions.
-Further information used to support capitalisation rates has been provided in the table below.
+Capitalisation rates used at 31 July 2015 were based on management prepared valuations and externally prepared appraisals.